electrode-samples/hapijs-example-with-standalone-electrode-modules/README.md

 - Keys that exist in the `config/default.json` that are also in the other environment configs will be replaced by the environment specific versions

 ### Require
-- Replace the config line in with the following in `server.js`:
+- Replace the config line with the following in `server.js`:

 ```
 const config = require("electrode-confippet").config;